ejohnwood/matheroid-intertheptor/README.md

 ## 📄 License

-MIT License.
-Free for educational and personal use!
+Released under the [MIT License](LICENSE), including commercial, educational, and personal use.